-- Call the Fire Department Dial 911 - Security at (713) 336-2252 - Activate the Fire Alarm Pull Station if the alarm is not sounding. - Report any changes in conditions to the Fire Department and the Fire Safety Director.
+- Call the Fire Department Dial 911 - Security at 713-759-1002 - Activate the Fire Alarm Pull Station if the alarm is not sounding. - Report any changes in conditions to the Fire Department and the Fire Safety Director.

-Typically, the building's fire alarm system will sound on the floor in alarm and the floors immediately above and below the initial floor in alarm.
+Typically, the Building's fire alarm system will sound on the floor in alarm and the floors immediately above and below the initial floor in alarm.
 This will set off a "sequence of operations" that will include the activation of the fire alarm tone, the strobe lights will begin to flash, the release of the stairway re-entry doors for relocating building occupants, the recalling of the elevators to the lobby, and the shutting down of the heating ventilation and air conditioning (HVAC) on the floors in alarm.

-Upon activation of a fire alarm on your floor, you are to listen to the public address announcements from the building's Emergency Action Plan Director and proceed to the nearest safe stairway exit and wait for further instructions.
-If you discover smoke, fire, or a potentially dangerous situation, exit the floor by using the stairs and continue down, 3 floors below the floor or alarm, to the next re-entry floor or evacuate the building to the pre-determined outside assembly area.
+Upon activation of a fire alarm on your floor, you are to listen to the public address announcements from the Building's Emergency Action Plan Director and proceed to the nearest safe stairway exit and wait for further instructions.
+If you discover smoke, fire, or a potentially dangerous situation, exit the floor by using the stairs and continue down, 3 floors below the floor or alarm, re entry floor or evacuate the building to the pre-determined outside assembly area.

-If you see flames, evacuate your area immediately and close all doors behind you.
-If you have not heard a fire alarm tones and announcements on your floor, activate the nearest fire alarm pull station, located near each stairwell entrance, by pulling the lever, and then call Security.
+If you see flames, evacuate your area immediately and close all doors behind you, activate the nearest fire alarm pull station, located near each stairwell entrance, by pulling the lever, and then call Security.

 If you are involved in a fire situation, remain CALM.
-Listen for information and instructions being announced over the building's public address system.
+Listen for information and instructions being announced over the Building's public address system.